-- 24. The Committee also recalled that, at its twenty-ninth session, in 2024, it exchanged views on the establishment of a Common Heritage Fund as an alternative or complement to the direct distribution of monetary benefits, and had agreed to continue deliberations in light of ongoing discussions on benefit-sharing arrangements. - 25.
-In preparation for the thirtieth session, the secretariat engaged Dale Squires to prepare a report on the fair, equitable, efficient and just sharing of royalties from deep seabed mining.
-A dedicated intersessional webinar was held on 20 June, during which Mr. Squires presented his findings, which included a reference to the United Nations multidimensional vulnerability index, and responded to questions from Committee members.
-On 3 July, the Committee was formally notified of the report.
+24. It also recalled that, at its twenty-ninth session, in 2024, the Committee had exchanged views on the establishment of a Common Heritage Fund as an alternative or complement to the direct distribution of monetary benefits and agreed to continue discussions in light of ongoing discussions on benefit-sharing arrangements.

+25. In preparation for the thirtieth session, the Secretariat engaged Professor Dale Squires to prepare a report entitled "Fair, Equitable, Efficient, and Just Sharing Royalties from Deep-Seabed Mining".
+A dedicated intersessional webinar was held on 20 June 2025, during which Professor Squires presented his findings, including reference to the UN's Multidimensional Vulnerability Index, and responded to questions from Committee members.
+On 3 July 2025, the Committee was formally informed on the report.
 The Committee took note of the report and continued its discussions on the way forward regarding the mechanism for benefit-sharing.
-During the discussions, a member submitted for information purposes an additional formula on the direct distribution of monetary benefits. - 26.
-Following the discussion, the Committee recommended to the Council and the Assembly that the secretariat develop the concept of the Common Heritage Fund as a way for distribution of income from activities in the Area to be shared in accordance with articles 140, 148 and 160, paragraph 2 (g), as prescribed in article 173 of the Convention.
-The concept should be accompanied by a comprehensive report describing and explaining the concept and detailing, inter alia: (a) the legal rules applicable to the Fund, specifically the articles of the Convention, the 1994 Agreement and the rules, regulations and procedures of the Authority which may regulate, limit or restrict the usage or application of the Fund's resources; (b) an estimate of the resources necessary at the Authority for the management of the Fund consistent with the evolutionary approach; (c) the governance structure applicable to the operation of the Fund; and (d) whether and how the payments or contributions pursuant to article 82 of the Convention could be administered by the Fund, taking into account the interests and needs of developing States, particularly the least developed countries and landlocked countries.
+During the discussions, a member submitted for information purposes an additional formula on the direct distribution of monetary benefit.

+26. Following the discussion, the Finance Committee recommends to the Council and Assembly that the Secretariat develops the concept of the Common Heritage Fund as a way for distribution of income from activities in the Area to be shared in accordance with article 140,148 and 160 (2)(g), as prescribed in article 173 of the Convention.
+The concept should be accompanied by a comprehensive report describing and explaining the concept and detailing, including inter alia (i) the legal rules applicable to the Fund and specifically the articles of the Convention, 1994 Agreement and rules, regulations and procedures of the Authority which may regulate, limit or restrict the usage or application of the Fund's resources, (ii) an estimate of the resources necessary at the Authority for the management of the Fund consistent with the evolutionary approach (iii) the governance structure applicable to the operation of the fund (iv) whether and how the payments or contributions from article 82 of the Convention could be administered by the Fund, taking into account the interests and needs of developing States, particularly the least developed and landlocked among them.